terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

 ## Document UI

 We have built a toolkit which makes it much more convenient to provide document curation interfaces.
-It helps to automatically stucture the display, editing and submission of documents, including with geolocation information.
+It helps to automatically structure the display, editing and submission of documents, including with geolocation information.